bsodmike/easy-twitch-streaming-in-linux/README.md

         inet 172.17.0.1  netmask 255.255.0.0  broadcast 0.0.0.0
 ```

+You will also want to [tweak the output resolution of the transcoded feed](https://github.com/bsodmike/easy-twitch-streaming-in-linux/blob/master/nginx.conf#L19) by editing the `-s <resolution>` option passed to `ffmepeg`.
+I've used a resolution that is 720p friendly for the Acer Predator X34 display.

+It is advisable to use a stream bit-rate of 2000k so as to ensure your mobile streamers have a good experience.

 ## How to use

 * For the simplest case, just run the following in the root of this repo: